 To guide our Officials in curbside setup, we have this diagram: SCES Curbside and Accessible Parking Areas.
 Because the looping carpool line with its two-way traffic is right beside the curbside area, curbside management requires a good deal of attention.
 A simplified diagram shows the route we want curbside voters to take.
 BOE has supplied us with a number of signs to help direct voters around the final loop.
 We also now give each curbside voter a handout to warn about carpool lines, noting how to find the current times to avoid.
 It also has a diagram to emphasize the proper entry to the curbside area.

 A number of the bulky signs used for curbside are unique to our polling place.
 The BOE lets me store them in my garage between elections.
-This is much more efficient than having them stored at the Operations Center, then picked up by me at Supply Pickup, then returned Tuesday night, to say nothing of the fact that they would not fit in my car with everything else I need to haul Tuesday night.
+This is much more efficient than having them stored at the Operations Center, then picked up by me at Supply Pickup, then returned Tuesday night, to say nothing of the fact that they would not fit in my car with everything else I need to haul to the dropoff site Tuesday night.

-Usually about a week before the election I meet with the SCES Library Media Center Specialist and update a diagram showing the school's current normal furniture arrangement, i.e., how she wants us to restore things after the election.
+Usually about a week before the election I meet with the SCES Library Media Center Coordinator and update a diagram showing the school's current normal furniture arrangement, i.e., how she wants us to restore things after the election.
 The normal arrangement changes from time to time, so the diagram needs to be verified/updated before each election.

 During Monday Setup we rearrange things per the appropriate voting enclosure layout: layout for large election or layout for small election.
 Here's the large-election layout with some key measurements shown.
 Furniture moving is a big part of the Monday Setup process.
 Then after the polls close we move everything back per the restoration (normal furniture arrangement) diagram.
 The bookcases are numbered to help us get them in the right order; also, they must be oriented correctly since there is a different category of books on each side of each bookcase.